Survey of a Class of Iterative Row-Action Methods: The Kaczmarz Method

 Image reconstructions using ART-type methods exhibit salt-and-pepper noise.
 To solve this problem, the Simultaneous Iterative Reconstruction Technique (SIRT) method was introduced by Gilbert in 1972 \cite{gilbert1972iterative}.
-Unlike ART-type methods, SIRT uses all equations of the system at the same time.
-Since then, several variations of this method have been developed \cite{herman1976iterative}.
-One variation, the Cimmino-SIRT method, starts by computing the changes in the solution for each row of the system \cite{mahmood2016graph}.
-Then, the solution estimate for the next iteration is set to be the average of those computed changes (see Section~\ref{sec:sgd_cimmino}).
+Unlike ART-type methods, SIRT uses all equations of the system simultaneously.
+Once again, ``SIRT'' may refer to different algorithms in literature.
+Some use SIRT to describe the umbrella of methods that use all equations of the system at the same time.
+Others use SIRT for the method described in \cite{gilbert1972iterative}.
 Similar to the PART method, the Projected Simultaneous Algebraic Reconstruction Technique (PSIRT) method \cite{elfving2012semiconvergence} is a variation of the SIRT algorithm with an extra step in each iteration where the solution estimate solution is projected onto a space that represents certain constraints.
-SIRT-type methods produce fairly smooth images but have slower convergence when compared to ART-type methods.
+SIRT is known to produce fairly smooth images but has slower convergence when compared to ART-type methods.

 The Simultaneous Algebraic Reconstruction Technique (SART) method was developed by Andersen and Kak in 1984 \cite{andersen1984simultaneous} as an improvement to the original ART method.
 It combines the fast convergence of ART with the smooth reconstruction of SIRT.
 In the ART method, in one iteration, a single data entry that corresponds to one ray for a given scan direction (angle) is processed.
 In SART, all rays for a given angle are processed at once, such that entry $j$ of solution $x$ in iteration $k+1$ can be computed as follows: